 Comstock Resources is a growing independent energy company based in Frisco, Texas, engaged in oil and gas acquisitions, exploration and development.
 We have a solid record of growth in oil and gas reserves and production driven by both successful acquisitions and by a successful exploration and development program.

-Our oil and natural gas operations are focused in three primary operating areas, the East Texas/North Louisiana, South Texas and West Texas regions.
-In addition, we have properties in Arkansas, Kansas, Kentucky, New Mexico and Oklahoma.
+Our oil and natural gas operations are focused in two primary operating areas, the East Texas/North Louisiana and South Texas regions.
+In addition, we have properties in Arkansas, Kansas, New Mexico and Oklahoma.
+In May, 2013 we divested all of our oil and gas properties in West Texas.

 Our business strategy is to continue to build shareholder value by exploiting our existing reserve base, pursuing exploration and acquisition opportunities in our core operating regions, maintaining an efficient cost structure, and having substantial financial flexibility.

 The last element of our business strategy is to manage our balance sheet to insure that we have substantial financial flexibility to execute our business plan.
 We strive to fund our drilling activities primarily with operating cash flow.
-Following a major acquisition late in 2011, we plan to supplement our 2012 operating cash flow with proceeds from planned divestitures.
+Following our recent divestiture of our West Texas properties in May 2013, we have a very strong balance sheet.